yaser2us/dynamo/README.md

 };
 ```

-here, we create extra function to render container, just to have cleaner code ;)
+Here, we create extra function to render container, just to have cleaner code ;)

 ```jsx
 const renderContainer = children =>